 Everything from James Stewart to Derrick Thomas is included on this list.

 This list answers the questions, "Which celebrities have died from pulmonary embolism?" and "Which famous people died due to pulmonary embolism?"These notable pulmonary embolism deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has pulmonary embolism as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Age: Died at 89 (1908-1997)
+- Age: Dec. at 89 (1908-1997)

 - Birthplace: Indiana, Pennsylvania, United States of America

-Age: Died at 47 (1907-1954)
+- Age: Dec. at 47 (1907-1954)

 - Birthplace: Coyoacán, Mexico City, Mexico

-June Allyson was an American stage, film, and television actress, dancer and singer.
-Allyson began her career as a dancer on Broadway in 1938.
+- Photo: Metaweb (FB) / Public domainJune Allyson (born Eleanor Geisman; October 7, 1917 – July 8, 2006) was an American stage, film, and television actress, dancer, and singer.
+Allyson began her career in 1937 as a dancer in short subject films and on Broadway in 1938.
 She signed with MGM in 1943, and rose to fame the following year in Two Girls and a Sailor.
-Allyson's "girl next door" image was solidified during the mid-1940s when she was paired with actor Van Johnson in five films.
+Allyson's "girl next door" image was solidified during the mid-1940s when she was paired with actor Van Johnson in six films.
 In 1951, she won the Golden Globe Award for Best Actress for her performance in Too Young to Kiss.
 From 1959 to 1961, she hosted and occasionally starred in her own anthology series, The DuPont Show with June Allyson, which aired on CBS.
 In the... more

 - Age: Dec. at 88 (1917-2006)